 Aviation Special Report

 Our annual report on aviation trends.
-Written by Burns & McDonnell experts, these publications focus on issues impacting the industry.
+Written by Burns & McDonnell professionals, these publications focus on issues affecting the industry.

 Articles In This Issue

 Reducing fuel consumption is a goal for every airline, with an emphasis on innovation.

 In an era where rising utility costs, aging facilities and the environment are increasingly becoming more prominent on the list of key issues facing airport personnel, comprehensive energy management programs offer a valuable, often underutilized, solution.

 If an airline passenger were to make a list of all the things that make an airport experience great, the maintenance hangar wouldn't even appear as a footnote.
 But these critical facilities play a key role in every passenger's travel.

 Airports and airlines continue the conversations begun before 2001 about how to use new technologies to build the airport experience of the future.
 The passenger is at the middle of this trend.

 Diversity among airline passengers, airport tenants, and airline and airport personnel drives the planning and design decisions that have long-term implications for every airport facility.
 But diversity can create challenges, so airports must plan to accommodate these differences.